Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 ✔ Gentle administration of the vaccine

-✔ Follow-up & observation of possible side effects
+✔ Follow-up & monitoring of possible side effects

-⏳ Duration: A vaccination only takes a few minutes, and your animal will then remain in the practice for a short time for observation.
+⏳ Duration: A vaccination only takes a few minutes, after which your pet will stay in the practice for a short time for observation.

-Possible side effects: Slight tiredness or a small swelling at the injection site – usually harmless!
+Possible side effects: Slight fatigue or a small swelling at the injection site – usually harmless!

-At Animova Kleintierpraxis we attach great importance to the health and prevention of your cat.
-Our team will create a tailor-made vaccination plan for you and ensure that the vaccination is gentle and stress-free .
+At Animova Small Animal Practice, we place great importance on your cat's health and preventative care.
+Our team will create a customized vaccination plan for you and ensure a gentle, stress-free vaccination.

 📌 Daimlerstr.
 7, 66849 Landstuhl